YuexuanXu7/iRangeGraph/README.md

 **`--groundtruth_saveprefix`**: The path of folder where groundtruth files will be saved.

-**`--index_file`**: The file path where the constructed index is saved, which is built with data points sorted by the first attribute.
+**`--index_file`**: The file path where the constructed index is saved, which is built with data points sorted by the first attribute (See Construct Index, note that the data points should be pre-sorted by attribute1 when building the index).

 **`--result_saveprefix`**: The path of folder where result files will be saved.